 We would like to thank our amazing volunteers, community support and some retired staff that have all stepped in to help us during this time.
 We are very proud to work with the community and wider East Devon region.

-There are a number of national mass vaccination sites across the country that are opening and offering patients the vaccine.
-A large number of patients may receive a letter from NHSE advising them they can book at local mass vaccination centre.
-Currently our most local centre is Taunton Racecourse.
-This is enabling a much larger number of our patients that wish to receive the vaccine to do so.
-If you have received a letter and are happy to travel then please book this via contact details in your letter, we again are unable to give advice or book for the mass vaccination sites.
-If you have received a letter this DOES NOT mean we will not contact you from the surgery, everyone will still be invited/called when it is your turn.
-We are sorry for any confusion this letter may have brought.
+Mass vaccination sites acorss the country are enabling a much larger number of our patients that wish to receive the vaccine to do so.
+If you have received a letter and again are happy to travel then please book this via contact details in your letter, we are unable to give advice or book for the mass vaccination sites.
+Local centre is Taunton Racecourse or Westpoint Arena (additionally some local pharmacies in East Devon area)

 While we deliver COVID-19 vaccinations, some of our routine clinics and appointments may need to be postponed or re arranged.
 We will contact you directly if this impacts you.
 Attend as normal unless you hear from us otherwise.
 Thank you again for working with us and being patient during this challenging and ever changing time.
 We continue to keep our patients and our own staff safety as paramount.

-If we have contacted you and booked you in for a COVID-19 Vaccine.
-Please see attached Honiton Surgery leaflet for more information (including map and parking info)
+COVID-19 Vaccine at Exmouth Tennis Centre - Please see attached Honiton Surgery leaflet for more information (including map and parking info)

 If you are unable to get transport to Exmouth and are worried about how you might get there the please call TRIP on 01404 46529.
 Minimal cost of £10 (free for accompanying carers & discretionary fund available so please ask)